newrelic/newrelic-java-agent/newrelic-agent/DualCaffeineReadme.md

 (Not available as a yaml config since the AgentCollectionFactory is loaded prior to any services being spun up).

-A couple of other Caffeine v2 and v3 differences:
+Caffeine v2 and v3 differences:
 - v2 depends on `org.checkerframework`, which is also relocated in the agent jar
 - v3 depends on `org.jspecify`, which is also relocated in the agent jar
 - v3 changed from `TimeUnit` to `java.time.Duration`.
 The Caffeine3CollectionFactory handles this automatically.